Affine Demazure crystals for specialized nonsymmetric Macdonald polynomials: Characters

-Kirillov--Reshetikhin modules \cite{KR87} are an important tool for understanding the representation theory of quantum affine algebras.
-Describing the character of a tensor product of Kirillov--Reshetikhin modules is a central problem in the subject which can be approached via the combinatorial $R$-matrix.
-Fourier and Littelmann \cite{FL06}, proving a conjecture of Kashiwara \cite{Kas05}, establish an isomorphism between affine Demazure modules and Kirillov--Reshetikhin modules for $\asl_n$.
-Combining this with Corollary~\ref{cor:sanderson}, originally due to Sanderson, shows the graded character of a tensor product of single-column Kirillov--Reshetikhin modules for $\asl_n$ is equal to the nonsymmetric Macdonald polynomial specialized at $t=0$.

-Kang, Kashiwara, Misra, Miwa, Nakashima, and Nakayashiki \cite{KKMMNN92} proved the existence of Kirillov--Reshetikhin crystals for type A. Kus \cite{Kus13} proved these Kirillov--Reshetikhin crystals are isomorphic to affine crystals and gave an explicit realization in terms of polytopes.
-An interesting problem is to relate the explicit construction of the affine Demazure crystals on semistandard key tabloids with the polytope model for Kirillov--Reshetikhin crystals.
-As a final application, by forgetting the $0$-edges in the affine Demazure crystal on semistandard key tabloids, we recover the finite Demazure crystal on semistandard key tabloids from \cite{AG}, and so we can also now interpret \cite[Theorem~4.9]{Ass18} in terms of characters.
+As a final application, by forgetting the $0$-edges in the affine Demazure crystal on semistandard key tabloids, we recover the finite Demazure crystal on semistandard key tabloids from \cite{AG21}, and so we can also now interpret \cite[Theorem~4.9]{Ass18} in terms of characters.

 \begin{corollary} The affine Demazure characters decompose as $q$-graded sums of finite Demazure characters. \end{corollary}

 For example, taking the $q$-graded character of the Demazure crystals in Fig.~\ref{fig:complete example}, the characters of $\tilde{\mathcal{B}}_{s_0s_2}(2,2,1)$, $\tilde{\mathcal{B}}_{s_1s_0s_2}(2,2,1)$, and $\tilde{\mathcal{B}}_{s_0s_1s_0s_2}(2,2,1)$ are precisely